Apex Legends cross platform support was one of the most frequently asked questions when the free-to-play shooter was released.

 What this means in practice is, your unlocks, purchases and stats will be restricted to each individual platform, so you cannot start on PS4 and then access the same account details on PC.
 So before you make any serious time or money investments with the game, make sure you pick the platform you'll be happy with long term.

-Want more Apex Legends explainers?
-Our huge list of Apex Legends tips, tricks and little-known features is a great place to start, otherwise we have specific pages on Apex Legends weapon damage stats and the best Apex Legends weapons, the available Apex Legends characters and classes explained, the current Apex Legends roadmap for future updates, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.
+Lost for where to start with Apex?
+Our great big rundown of Apex Legends tips and tricks is the best jumping-off point.
+Otherwise, the Apex Legends Season 1 Battle Pass is here!
+With it comes the new Legend Octane, and the other Apex Legends characters and classes, and you can read more on Apex Legends weapon damage stats and the best Apex Legends weapons, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.

 How might Apex Legends cross platform play work?